top of page

 Worlds Collide

 Worlds Collide is a light RTS strategy game with terrain manipulation elements.
 Players choose one of several factions to lead - Goblins, Robots, or Dwarves - against one of their enemies.
-This was my capstone for my bachelor's in game Dev at Purdue.
+This was my capstone for my bachelor's in game development at Purdue.

 My Role